 There are no true hostas with red flowers.
 However, hosta enthusiasts have created hybrids that have a reddish-hue on their flowers or soft red streaks surrounded by white.
-The Black Cat, Edgar Allen Poe II, Premature Burial, and Crime and Punishment are examples of hostas with a red hue or stripes to the flower.
+The Black Cat, Edgar Allan Poe II, Premature Burial, and Crime and Punishment are examples of hostas with a red hue or stripes in the flower.

 Hostas with Blue Flowers

 Just like with the red hosta flowers, there are also no true blue flowers.
 There are a few rumored hybrids out there that have very pale purple-blue coloring to them.
 It’s a periwinkle shade, and you can find it under Lederhosen Hostas.
-Oshima Silk and Winfield Blue are also reported to have purple-blue flowers.
+It also reported Oshima Silk and Winfield Blue to have purple-blue flowers.

 Unusual Hosta Flowers

-While it’s true that many hostas are one color throughout, some are rumored to have a picotee edge to them.
+While it’s true that many hostas are one color throughout, it rumored some to have a picotee edge to them.
 All this means is that the petals come with a darker margin to the inner coloring, and this can help offset the flowers a little more.

 So, you could have a light lavender coloring with a darker purple coloring running along the edges.
 Awakening Angel, Fresh Prince, Beyond Glory, Otter Point, Old Glory, and Glory are all examples of hosta flowers with a picotee edge.

-During the 1980s, the Hosta plantaginea was imported into the United States and it was wildly popular for the double flowers it produced.
-It’s also a very fragrant plant, and each bud has a very full look due to the extra petals.
+During the 1980s, when a double flowered Hosta plantaginea was imported into the United States and it was wildly popular for the double flowers it produced.
+It’s also a very fragrant plant, and each bud has a very full look because of the extra petals.
 Examples of this type of hosta include Aphrodite, Karen’s Delight, Poseidon, Royal Oyster, Peacock Feathers, and Yea.

 Hosta Flower Scapes